THE guide to Amazon Fire Kids Tablets

 - What happens if kids do nothing or do “the wrong thing” in the game?
 This is yet another example of personal preference; I prefer games that do not “rescue” players from doing the wrong thing and allow them to figure things out independently.

 - Would my child actually like this?
-I’d rather they have fewer apps but enjoy them all than flood their Kindle with a bunch of things they won’t enjoy or might feel frustrated by.
+I’d rather they have fewer apps but enjoy them all than flood their device with a bunch of things they won’t enjoy or might feel frustrated by.

 - Once you’ve decided if you’ll keep an app, I recommend downloading it so your child can access it offline.
 Do this by pressing on the app icon and holding down; you’ll see an option to “download” and can select that.
 It will then download automatically.